-Refers to procedures and actions undertaken regarding children who are at risk of significant harm or have been significantly harmed.

-We as a school recognise that:
+Child Protection refers to procedures and actions undertaken for children who are at risk of significant harm or have been significantly harmed.
+As a school we recognise that:

-Some children may be especially vulnerable to abuse including those missing education, those experiencing extra-familial risk or with a special educational need or disability.

-Children who are abused or neglected may find it difficult to develop a sense of self-worth and to view the world in a positive way; subsequently whilst at school their behaviour may be disruptive and/or challenging.

-Children can be both victims and perpetrators of abuse.

-Children who harm others may have been maltreated themselves.
+- Some children may be especially vulnerable to abuse, including those missing education, those exposed to extra-familials (e.g., exploitation, county lines), or with a Special Educational Needs and Disabilities. - Children who are abused or neglected may find it difficult to develop a sense of selfworth and may find it difficult to view the world positively: subsequently, whilst at school their behaviour may be disruptive and/or challenging. - Children can be both victims and perpetrators of abuse. - Children who harm others may have experienced abuse or maltreatment themselves.

-Allegations against staff can be made, however careful and safe our recruitment practices are.
+Allegations against staff can occur, regardless of how rigorous and robust our recruitment and safeguarding procedures are.